Learn to fuel the gymnast for optimal performance and longevity in the sport.

 It is very important for coaches and parents to keep a watchful eye on their gymnasts that are injured.
 Making sure they are not losing weight, not binging, and are in good headspace are all essential signs to monitor in order to catch if an eating disorder is developing.
 In addition, it is also very helpful to have your gymnast see a therapist during this time of injury.
 It is extremely hard to go from training 20-30 hours a week to being side lined and often not coached.
 This drastic shift often causes gymnasts to put their feelings on their food in order to cope.
 By allowing them to talk to a therapist they can work through these emotions instead of binging, purging, or restricting to soothe themselves.

 I hope all your gymnasts who are competing are having a great season!
-If you have any further questions feel free to contact me or checkout our VIP Program to learn more about how to fuel your gymnast for optimal performance and health this season.
+If you have any further questions feel free to contact me or checkout The Balanced Gymnast Program to learn more about how to fuel your gymnast for optimal performance and health this season.